 For environments with high security or regulatory concerns, Cyderes recommends deploying the forwarder in a DMZ (i.e. a firewall in between the CYCLOPS forwarder and the internal systems in question) as depicted in the architecture diagram above, allowing the internal systems to connect through the firewall to the CYCLOPS forwarders on the specific ports associated with the relevant data types, but no connectivity from the forwarder to the internal network; only allow internet-bound egress traffic to the resources listed above.
 This should remove the forwarder from the regulatory or high security compliance scope while maintaining a high level of availability for log collection.

-For protection of data in transit, CYCLOPS can accept connections on TLS 1.2 (TLS 1.0, 1.1, and all SSL versions are not enabled by default).
+For protection of data in transit, CYCLOPS can accept connections with a minimum of TLS 1.2 (TLS 1.0, 1.1, and all SSL versions are not enabled by default).
 For customers with legacy systems that cannot send logs over encrypted channels, CYCLOPS forwarders can also be configured to listen on specific ports for plaintext syslog (see the Why deploy a forwarder? section above).
-All outgoing communication from the CYCLOPS forwarders to Cyderes are encrypted over HTTPS using TLS 1.2.
+All outgoing communication from the CYCLOPS forwarders to Cyderes are encrypted over HTTPS using TLS 1.3.